 The feel of the game is extremely simple as one would expect from a concept as basic as being able to assault someone in flash format for free on the internet.
 The playing the game is as basic as the background in front of which the game itself is played.
 This is not necessarily a huge negative, though the game feels a little rushed and half-hearted, and in my case left me bored before uncovering even half of the available weapons

 For any overly-enthusiastic movie fans out there, the simple background is reminiscent of a scene in the matrix ("We need guns, lots of guns").
 Also, we risk referencing the same film twice in that the game feels more like a Matrix-style simulation of overly-wacky death sequences than a game which progresses in a linear fashion to a definite conclusion.
-Sure, your ex just got a pie to the face and a blade to the neck, but we want a score, a medal or at least a gold star acknowledging the time we put into playing this game, which is up to 8.5 minutes including loading time.
+Sure, your ex just got a pie to the face and a blade to the neck, but we want a score, a medal or at least a gold star acknowledging the time we put into playing this game perhaps something which the developers of Whack the Creeps explain better and delivery with it's reward system and scenario premise.
 In fact, much like Keanu Reeves’ wooden and lifeless acting, this game leaves me with nagging feelings of disappointment and shattered expectations.

 Now, we are not expecting complex storylines, character development or even a late-stage M. Night Shyamalan plot twist in what is essentially a bit of brief session of amateur internet therapy.
 Regardless of expectations, the fact is that we've played similar flash games with an almost identical premise that have delivered more entertainment and comedy value than this.